songster-sa/aws-developer-associate-notes/readme.md

 - code commit - git repo in aws - src control
     - **set notifications - via cloud watch or SNS**
     - repos are automatically encrypted
+    - create cc repo - clone git repo - push to cc repo
+    - updateDefaultBranch - only for branch name
+    - getBranch - to get details of the branch
 - code build - compile build test
     - set timeouts if takes too long
     - to debug - run locally using CodeBuild Agent